zydou/tea/CONTRIBUTING.md

 ## Code review

 Changes to TEA must be reviewed before they are accepted—no matter who makes the change, even if they are an owner or a maintainer.
-We use Giteas's pull request & review workflow to do that.
+We use Gitea's pull request & review workflow to do that.
 Gitea ensure every PR is reviewed by at least 2 maintainers.

 Please try to make your pull request easy to review for us.
 And, please read